Jimmy Savile sexual abuse scandal: West Yorkshire Police report

-On 10 May 2013 West Yorkshire Police published a report into the relationship of the force with Savile.
+On 10 May 2013, West Yorkshire Police published a report into the relationship of the force with Savile.
 It concluded that he had not been protected from arrest or prosecution, but that there had been an "over-reliance on personal friendships" between Savile and some officers.
-The report states that there are "currently 76 crimes involving 68 victims committed in the West Yorkshire area relating to Savile", but none of them were reported to the police before his death.
+The report states that there are "currently 76 crimes involving 68 victims committed in the West Yorkshire area relating to Savile", but none of them was reported to the police before his death.
 Nine of the incidents relate to persons under the age of nine, the youngest being aged five.
 A copy of the report was to be passed to the Independent Police Complaints Commission.

 North Yorkshire Police report

-On 18 December 2014 North Yorkshire Police published a report of an internal inquiry into its actions.
+On 18 December 2014, North Yorkshire Police published a report of an internal inquiry into its actions.
 The inquiry, termed Operation Hibiscus, found no evidence of misconduct by officers, but also concluded that opportunities had been missed to prosecute both Savile and Peter Jaconelli, a former mayor of Scarborough who died in 1999, for child sex abuse.
 The report stated that 32 allegations had been made against Jaconelli, and five against Savile.
 Jaconelli was stripped of civic honours earlier in 2014 after allegations against him were first published by the North Yorks Enquirer.
 The Assistant Chief Constable of North Yorkshire Police, Paul Kennedy, said that the report showed that there would have been sufficient evidence for the Crown Prosecution Service to consider criminal charges against both Savile and Jaconelli if they were still alive.

 Surrey Police report

-On 29 April 2015 Surrey Police published a report stating that Savile had sexually assaulted 22 students and a visitor at the Duncroft Approved School for Girls in Staines-upon-Thames between 1974 and 1979.
+On 29 April 2015, Surrey Police published a report stating that Savile had sexually assaulted 22 students and a visitor at the Duncroft Approved School for Girls in Staines-upon-Thames between 1974 and 1979.
 The report said that Savile had committed at least 46 offences at the school, including one which would have been classed as rape under current law.